strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

 This state is set since the beginning when a `Kafka` custom resource is created with the `spec.cruiseControl.autoRebalance` field for a future auto-rebalancing on scaling the cluster.
 It is also the end state of a previous successfully completed or failed auto-rebalancing.
-If failed, the `Kafka.status.autoRebalance.state.error` contains an error message.
+In this state, the operator removes the finalizer and deletes the corresponding "actual" `KafkaRebalance` custom resource.

 From this state:

 * if the previous auto-rebalancing was completed successfully, the user can trigger a new auto-rebalancing by scaling down/up the cluster again.
-* if the previous auto-rebalancing failed, the user has to deal with the rebalancing on their own (with the usual `KafkaRebalance` custom resource manual creation).
-If they are not interested to fix it manually, on the next scaling down/up the cluster, the auto-rebalancing process will be triggered again, cleaning the error.
+* if the previous auto-rebalancing failed, the operator logs the error and the user has to fix the issues which caused the failure.
+On the next reconciliation, in case of scale down, the operator will try to auto-rebalance again because the brokers were not removed and they still trigger an auto-rebalancing.
+In case of scale up, there won't be any further action by the operator itself.
+The user can deal with the rebalancing on their own with the usual `KafkaRebalance` custom resource manual creation.

 Furthermore, in this state, it means no `Kafka.status.autoRebalance.modes[*].brokers` lists are available for any mode (they were removed when a previous auto-rebalancing completed/failed eventually).